mackeral/stats/README.md

 + use harvest.js to grab xml from bepress of all citations, in all four formats
 + use fillDB.py to insert them into the database. citations are keyed on header:identifier and are "upserted" (inserted if new, updated if existing)
 + use authors.py to associate authors with institutions
-+ get statistics locally
++ get statistics from bepress; account for any overlap (may need to delete any partial month stats that are in the db already)
-+ use ingestStats.py to get statistics into mongo
++ use ingestStatsMySQL.py to get statistics into MySQL

 misc
 ====